apollographql/specs-core/core.spec.md

 ## Is Exported?

-Determine if any schema element is [exported](#sec-Parts-of-a-Core-Schema).
-A core schema Document's [API](#sec-Parts-of-a-Core-Schema) is the subset of the entire Document containing only exported elements.
+Determine if any schema element is [exported](#sec-Parts-of-a-Core-Schema) to the API.
+A core schema's [API](#sec-Parts-of-a-Core-Schema) is always the subset of the entire Document containing only exported elements.

 IsExported(element) :
 - Let {coreName} be the name of the core feature found via {Bootstrap(document)}
-- Let {assignments} be the result of assigning namespaces via {AssignNamespaces(document)}
+- Let {assignments} be the result of assigning features to elements via {AssignFeatures(document)}
 - For each Directive {d} on {element},
   - If {d}'s name is {coreName}`__export`,
     - If {d} does not have an `isExport:` argument *or* `isExport:` is {true}, **Return** {true}